Think your bill is too high?

 FACT: These electronics are called energy vampires because they use energy even when they are turned off.
 An estimated 10% of the electricity used in American homes every month powers energy vampires.
 Pull the plug on these electronics when not in use.
 If a device has an indicator light or clock that stays on, even when it’s turned off, it’s drawing power.
 These include computers, printers, gaming consoles and audio equipment.
 Chargers for cell phones, tablets and laptops use energy, even when they’re not charging!

 FACT: Cooling your home is a large part of your monthly energy use.
-Central air uses about 750 kWh of electricity a month.
-The cost for this comfort adds about $87 to your electric bill per month.
+Central air uses 100 to 750 kWh of electricity a month.
+The cost for this comfort adds $10 to $90 to your electric bill per month, depending on unit age and efficiency, and how long it runs.
 A window unit will add about $45 per month.
 This varies from household to household, depending on location and insulation levels of your home, the efficiency of the unit and how long you run your AC.

 You can increase the efficiency of your AC system by replacing filters monthly.
 Also, pull the shades to block direct sunlight and radiant heat, and seal air leaks to keep heat from entering your home.